JibranKalia/url_shortener/README.md

   docker-compose up --build

-  # When postgres and rails are both running:
+  # When Postgres and Rails are BOTH running:
-    # Rails ready: Listening on tcp://0.0.0.0:3000
-    # Postgres ready: database system is ready to accept connections
+    # Postgres ready: db_1 | 2020-02-26 18:35:19.426 UTC [1] LOG:  database system is ready to accept connections
+    # Rails ready: web_1  | * Listening on tcp://0.0.0.0:3000
   # then in a separate terminal window run these commands.
   # Note: These need to be run only the first time.

-  docker-compose run web rails db:create docker-compose run web rails db:migrate
+  docker-compose run web rails db:create

+  docker-compose run web rails db:migrate

   # Navigate to localhost:3000
-  # The first load will take a few seconds because Webpacker is compiling
+  # The first load will take a few seconds because Webpacker is compiling.

   # Run tests
   docker-compose run web rspec